 Company Officer Development Program

-The Company Officer Development Program is held in conjunction with both the weekday and weekend recruit academies.
-They play a very important role in the success of the academy and are the first line leader during these programs.
-This program is intended to help hone leadership and management skills for new officers as well as get them out of their comfort zone on occasion.
-Company Officers will be tasked with teaching some classes but will primarily assist state instructors with the hands on training.
-They are responsible for the day to day activities throughout the academy and provide purpose, direction and motivation to the recruits.
-Some of the tasks that they will be expected to carry out are: establishing a level of discipline that is commensurate with the fire service, completing weekly written evaluations, assigning details, determining student leadership, and overseeing class projects.
+The Company Officer Development Program is held in conjunction with both the Weekday and Weekend Recruit Academies.
+Company Officers play a very important role in the success of each Recruit Academy and serve as first line leaders.
+This program is intended to develop leadership and management skills.
+Company Officers will primarily assist state instructors with hands on training and teaching classes.
+They are responsible for the day to day activities and provide purpose, direction and motivation to the recruits.
+Some of the tasks that they will be expected to carry out include maintaining discipline, instilling leadership traits, completing weekly written evaluations, delegating assignments, and overseeing class projects.

 Open Enrollment Classes